About OpenGL ES

 OpenGL® ES 2.0 Programming Guide, published by Addison-Wesley, provides a comprehensive introduction to OpenGL ES concepts.

-OpenGL® Shading Language, Third Edition, also published by Addison-Wesley, provides many shading algorithms useable in your OpenGL ES application.
+OpenGL® Shading Language, Third Edition, also published by Addison-Wesley, provides many shading algorithms useable in your OpenGL ES app.
 You may need to modify some of these algorithms to run efficiently on mobile graphics processors.

 OpenGL ES 1.1 Reference Pages provides a complete reference to the OpenGL ES 1.1 specification, indexed alphabetically.